harrisKAsher/General_Conference_Extractor/FOOTNOTES_FEATURE.md

 ### Extraction Process
 1. Regex pattern matches footnote `<li>` elements in the HTML
 2. HTML tags within footnotes are stripped using `strip_html_tags()` function
-3. Footnote markers in text are replaced with `[number]` format
+3. Footnote markers in text are replaced with temporary placeholders: `{{FOOTNOTE:1}}`
 4. Footnotes are stored in the talk data structure

 ### PDF Rendering
-1. Talk content is rendered with footnote markers visible as `[1]`, `[2]`, etc.
+1. During text cleaning, footnote placeholders are protected from escaping
+2. After cleaning, placeholders are replaced with formatted HTML:
+   - `<super><font color="#166086" size="7">1</font></super>`
+   - Superscript positioning using `<super>` tag
+   - Blue color (#166086) for visual distinction
+   - Smaller font size (7pt) appropriate for superscript
-2. After all talk content, a "Notes" section is added
+3. After all talk content, a "Notes" section is added
-3. Each footnote is rendered with its number in bold followed by the text
+4. Each footnote is rendered with its number in bold followed by the text
-4. Footnotes use smaller font (9pt) and left indentation for readability
+5. Footnotes use smaller font (9pt) and left indentation for readability

 ## Files Modified
 - `conference_scraper.py`: Added footnote extraction logic